bratpeki/modern-milkytracker-guide/docs/ui.md

 Allows editing of the currently selected instrument (via the [instrument menu](#instrument-menu)).
 Can be opened by hitting `Ctrl+I`.
-This section is very large, so let's get started.

 - `Volume`/`Panning` **tabs**:
 Used to edit either the volume or panning envelope.